eddmann/eddmann.github.io/_posts/2021/2021-03-24-advent-of-code-2016-day-2-bathroom-security.md

             if key != '.'}
 ```

-Providing such a model is preferred over _piggy-backing_ on Complex numbers, as this clearly expresses its purpose and intent.
+Providing such a model is preferred over _piggybacking_ on complex numbers, as this clearly expresses its purpose and intent.